Coupled reaction-diffusion equations on adjacent domains: Cylinder and its complement

-As a second result, we construct arbitrarily small, compactly supported, stationary subsolutions to \eqref{0eq:1.13} for $c<c^*$, $c\sim c^*$, when $c^*>c_f$.
-The key point will be the Claim proved in the construction of the supersolutions; for this reason the limitation $N\leq 5$ arises.
+The definition of the generalized subsolutions in the case $c^*>c_f$ relies on the previous construction of the curves $\Si_D$ and $\Si_d$, which involve the Bessel functions.
+The key point will be property \eqref{eq:claim}; this is why the limitation $N\leq 5$ in Theorem~\ref{1th:3.3} arises.

 \begin{proposition} Assume $N\leq 5$ and $c^*>c_f$.
-Then, for $c<c^*$, $c\sim c^*$, there exists arbitrarily small, non-negative, compactly supported, stationary subsolutions of \eqref{0eq:1.13}.
+Then, for $c<c^*$, $c\sim c^*$, there exist arbitrarily small, non-negative, compactly supported, stationary, generalized subsolutions of \eqref{0eq:1.13.cyl}.

-\begin{proof} As in Proposition \ref{0pr:1.5}, we look for solutions of a penalized version of the linearizion \eqref{0eq:1.8}, i.e. with $g'(0)$ and $f'(0)$ respectively replaced by $g'(0)-\t$ and $f'(0)-\t$, $\t\sim 0$.
+\begin{proof} As in Proposition~\ref{0pr:1.5}, we look for stationary solutions of a penalized version of the linearization of \eqref{0eq:1.13.cyl} around $(0,0)$, i.e., with $g'(0)$ and $f'(0)$ respectively replaced by $g'(0)-\t$ and $f'(0)-\t$, $\t>0$, $\t\sim 0$.
 In addition, we require $v$ to vanish at $|y|=L\gg R$.
-Thus, in analogy with the previous construction of this section, such solutions will be sought of the form
+Thus, in analogy with the construction previous developed in this section, such solutions will be sought of the form \begin{linenomath*}